ghik/kubernetes-the-harder-way/docs/01_Learning_How_to_Run_VMs_with_QEMU.md

 They need to be injected using more "low-level" means.
 This is done with the [`cloud-init`](https://canonical-cloud-init.readthedocs-hosted.com/en/latest/) project.

-`cloud-init` is built into the system preinstalled on the cloud image.
+`cloud-init` is a piece of software built into the system preinstalled on the cloud image.
 It is able to detect various sources of configuration in its "environment"
 (usually the cloud platform it's running in) and let itself be provisioned with this configuration.
-This probably sounds very vague.
+This sounds vague.
 The exact details of how this happens heavily depend on the cloud platform.
-Usually this involves communicating with some magic IP address, reading something from kernel boot parameters or
+Usually it involves consulting some magic IP address, reading something from kernel boot parameters or
 [SMBIOS](https://en.wikipedia.org/wiki/System_Management_BIOS), or reading the configuration from a special drive mounted to the VM.
 The `cloud-init` project refers to these methods as [datasources](https://canonical-cloud-init.readthedocs-hosted.com/en/latest/reference/datasources.html).